schenkmartin/openshift-examples/README.md

 ## stackgres
 Stackgres operates PostgreSQL databases in your Openshift Cluster.

-Some examples how to build a PostgreSQL cluster using HELM charts can be found here.
+Explore examples how to build a PostgreSQL cluster using custom resource files and HELM charts.

 Some background on HELM and Openshift UI is also available.